AkhileshPat/terminal-based-chess/README.md

 ## Notes
 - The app uses the bundled Stockfish executable from the workspace.
-- Move input uses UCI format such as `e2e4`.
+- Move input uses algebric format such as `e4`.